PointCloudLibrary/blog/blogweb/gsoc14/wnguatem/index.rst

 Introduction
 -------------
-PCL provides a greate frame work based on the ransac family of algorithms for fitting basic geometric primitives e.g Planes, Cylinders, e.t.c.
+PCL provides a great frame work for fitting geometric primitives e.g Planes, Cylinders, e.t.c.
+Most of these algorithms are based on the RANSAC paradigm.
 In this work however, we aim at solving the model fitting tasks using a Bayesian approach.
 Amongst others, this approach has the advantage of being very flexible and generic i.e. both parametric and non-parametric (e.g. curves, surfaces using splines) models can be fitted.